 (Prepared by the Secretariat and the ScC Aquatic Mammals Working Group)

-ScC-SC8 CRP 8.4.1
+ScC-SC8 CRP 8.4.1/Rev.1

 ANNEX 5

 TERMS OF REFERENCE FOR THE AQUATIC MAMMALS WORKING GROUP

 Background

 CMS Appendix I and II list many migratory aquatic mammal species.
 CMS COPs have also adopted several Resolutions that cover aquatic mammals, their habitats and the threats to which they are exposed.
 The Aquatic Mammals Working Group was established in 2011 through Resolution 10.15 Global Programme of Work for Cetaceans.